The geechee courier

 Sidney says he thought I wasn't too upset.
 I

 thought I cried all the way home.
-I also refused to go to school until my hair was presentable,
+I also refused to go to school until my

 and Sidney says he was jealous of me because I got to miss school.